yargnad/The-Lyceum/AIWT_BUILD_GUIDE.md

 * **Core Hardware:** Heltec V4 (ESP32-S3) or similar Meshtastic-compatible board.
 * **Core Software:** Standard Meshtastic firmware + The Lyceum mobile client app (forked from the official Meshtastic client).

-### Workflow:

-The Scout acts as a highly efficient "radio modem" for your phone.
-The phone's processor handles all STT/TTS operations, and the Scout hardware manages the LoRa radio and Bluetooth connection.

 ## 3. Path B: The "Sovereign" AIWT (Self-Contained)

 The Sovereign is the aspirational, high-performance device for the dedicated core of our community.
 It is a true, stand-alone communication tool that requires no other device to function.
 It is also the first "Pneuma Seed Node."